IsaacScript/isaacscript/packages/docs/docs/main/isaacscript-in-lua.md

 ### Loading Time

-Loading time is defined as the time it takes for the game to first load the Lua code.
+Loading time is defined as the time it takes for the game to load the Lua code when the game first boots.
 Just because a library has a large file size does not mean that it takes a long time for the game to load it.

 In general, we care about loading time a lot less than the run-time, because it only happens when the user first launches the game.
 And it is largely invisible to the end-user playing the mod.